Human-centric lighting in the marketplace

 - Measurements taken with state-of-the-art, patent-pending robotic automation.

-- Analysis of the data, run through an algorithm that uses criteria and methodology set in the three published models of the International WELL Building Institute, UL 24480, Design Guideline for Promoting Circadian Entrainment with Light for Day-Active People, and DIN TS 67600.
+- Analysis of the data, run through an algorithm that uses criteria and methodology set in the three published models of the International WELL Building Institute, DG 24480, Design Guideline for Promoting Circadian Entrainment with Light for Day-Active People, and DIN TS 67600.

 - Reporting based on the actual light that hits the eyes of building occupants (inclusive of reflectance).

 This service can help building owners, designers and specifiers with analysis of existing lighting conditions or as a planning tool for lighting with circadian effectiveness.

 Our performance measurement service and UL Marketing Claim Verification program measure photometric characteristics for luminaire categories such as recessed troffers, pendants, wall washers, wall sconces, downlights and desk lamps.